Baukereg/godot-tweens-2d/README.md

 - **Pivot/center.** For `Control`, set `pivot_offset = size * 0.5` so scale/rotation effects are centered.
 For `Sprite2D`, ensure `centered` is enabled (or set a custom pivot if needed).
 - **Interactive nodes.** On widgets like `Button`, avoid tweening the button node itself; it can trigger an unexpected `mouse_exited`.
 Tween a visual child instead (e.g., a `TextureRect` or `Label`).
 If needed, set the child’s `mouse_filter = MOUSE_FILTER_IGNORE`.
+- **Card flip.** Note how the flip animation has a `halfway_callback` parameter.
+Supply a `Callable` that changes the card between open and closed state, for a true card-flipping effect.
 - **Color shader.** The included shader tints any `CanvasItem` toward a color (used by `add_flash`).
 It’s generic and reusable outside `Tweens2D`, and it respects existing `modulate/self_modulate`.